-With seven different courts, the Mississippi judicial system can confuse anyone, but it can help to think of the judicial system as a tiered structure with three different types of courts: courts of limited jurisdiction, courts of general jurisdiction and appellate courts.
-Alternatively, one can remember them as limited jurisdiction, general jurisdiction and appellate in nature.
+With seven different courts, the Mississippi judicial system can confuse a lot of people.
+It can help to think of the legal system as a pyramid with three different types of courts:

 The limited jurisdiction courts in Mississippi are the justice and municipal courts.
-The latter courts handle traffic infractions and petty criminal violations while the justice courts primarily handle small civil cases.
-The other limited jurisdiction courts are known as the county courts, which handle mid-level civil cases, juvenile cases and misdemeanor criminal cases on a limited basis in addition to hearing appeals from the justice and municipal courts.
+The municipal courts handle traffic infractions and petty criminal violations, while the justice courts mainly deal with small civil cases.
+The other limited jurisdiction courts are known as the county courts, which handle mid-level civil cases, juvenile cases, and some misdemeanor criminal cases.
+The county courts also hear appeals from the justice and municipal courts.

-The general jurisdiction courts consist of the chancery courts, which handle probate/estate matters, domestic relations, land disputes and mental health issues.
-Also under the general jurisdiction heading are the circuit courts, which hear all major civil cases as well as all criminal cases.
-They have original jurisdiction over felonies and civil trials over a certain financial threshold and can hear appeals from the limited jurisdiction courts.
+The general jurisdiction courts include the chancery courts, which handle probate/estate matters, domestic relations, land disputes, and mental health issues.
+The circuit courts, which hear all major civil cases and all criminal cases, are also general jurisdiction.

-The appellate courts consist of the Court of Appeals and the Mississippi Supreme Court.
+The appellate courts in Mississippi are the Court of Appeals and the Mississippi Supreme Court.
 Cases from the chancery and circuit courts are appealed to the Supreme Court, which then assigns cases to the Court of Appeals.
 That court's decision may then be appealed again to the Supreme Court, which makes the final state decision on the matter.

-When faced with a legal issue, contacting an experienced attorney is always the best bet.
-At LawInfo you can search for a skilled, Lead Counsel Rated Mississippi attorney by location and by practice area.
-We have Mississippi attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.
+When faced with a legal issue, contacting an experienced attorney is always a good first step.
+At LawInfo, you can search for a skilled Mississippi attorney by location and by practice area.
+We connect our users to attorneys who dedicate their practice to specific areas of the law.
+So you will not only find an attorney in your area but an attorney who can help you with your particular legal issue.